 This is why I am challenging my team to become the best storytellers we can be, and to back that up with a value measurement framework that stands up to scrutiny.
 If we can arm city administrators with these tools, then they have what’s needed to move from smart city pilots to scale.
 In my next blog post, I’ll explore the other pillar of achieving scale—building a delivery ecosystem.

-I welcome your views please leave a comment or carry on the cities transformation conversation here https://www.accenture.com/us-en/insight-topic-high-performance-smart-cities.
+I welcome your views.
+Please leave a comment or carry on the cities transformation conversation here: https://www.accenture.com/gb-en/insight-topic-high-performance-smart-cities.

 See this post on LinkedIn: Scale – the final frontier for smart cities